oracle-livelabs/developer/springboot-adb-react/setup-dev-environment/setup-dev-environment.md

 	git clone -b springboot --single-branch https://github.com/oracle/oci-react-samples.git
 	</copy>
 	````
-  You should now see `oci-react-springboot-simple` in your root directory
+  You should now see `oci-react-springboot-simple` in your root directory.

 ## Task 5: Start the Setup